Tutorial: Use sample dashboards in Databricks SQL

 Explore a visualization’s query

-The sample dashboards use data in the SAMPLES catalog, which is separate from data within your workspace.
-The SAMPLES catalog is available to every workspace, but is read-only.
+The sample dashboards use data in the samples catalog, separate from data in your workspace.
+The samples catalog is available to every workspace but is read-only.

 Interact with a visualization